SDLE MCQ

 Category: Periodontics

-11) A patient with grade I furcation involvement and normal probing depths.
+11) A patient has class I furcation involvement with 4 mm depth and bleeding.
 What is the treatment?

 157 / 200